-MICA is commonly expressed in tumor cells as a tumor-associated antigen.
-MICA together with its receptor, NKG2D function as key immune regulatory genes for immunosurveillance [20, 21].
-However, transformed malignant cells can evade immunosurveillance through MICA shedding or other mechanisms [11].
-A large body evidence has shown that some MICA polymorphisms are strongly associated with this immunologic escape of tumors [16, 21, 22].
-Our genetic association studies herein showed that MICA *009:01 or *049 was protective against CRC, MICA*045 was prone to occur in the ulcerated form of CRC patients, and MICA *027 was associated with the later stage of UICC (UICC III/IV stage).
-MICA *012:01 was increased in the CRC patients carrying KRAS codon 12 mutation.
-In addition, MICA *012:01 was increased in CRC patients with MSI.
-Functional studies on SW480, DLD1 and HCT116 cell lines indicated that MICA *012:01 allele accelerated the malignant phenotype of colorectal cancer which carries with KRAS mutation.
-The examination of the tumor tissues of the CRC patients did not show any somatic mutation on exon 2-5 of the MICA gene.
-Furthermore, MICA *019 allele had marginal significances in association with the tumor size and the invasion depth of CRC in our study.
+MICA is commonly expressed in tumor cells as a tumor-associated antigen that works in tandem with NKG2D receptor to regulate immunosurveillance [20, 21].
+Analysis of MICA polymorphisms indicate that MICA is strongly associated with immunologic escape of tumors by MICA shedding or other mechanisms [11, 16, 21, 22]..
+Our genetic association studies herein indicate that MICA *009:01 or *049 were associated with decreased frequency of certain CRC subtypes, and MICA *012:01 was increased in patient samples carrying KRAS codon 12 mutation.
+Functional studies of SW480, DLD1, and HCT116 cell lines transfected with MICA alleles indicated that MICA *012:01 allele enhanced the malignant phenotype of CRC in cell lines that express KRAS mutation.
+Examination of tumor tissues did not show any somatic mutations in exons 2-5 of the MICA gene which may indicate that certain MICA alleles are associated with increased susceptibility to CRC progression.

-In addition to the overall MICA alleles, the polymorphisms of the TM region of MICA gene, especially that MICA *An also showed specific associations with Chinese CRC patients.
-The frequency of MICA *A5.1 was decreased in medium or low differention state of Chinese CRC patients compared to those of high differention state (Suppl.
-Table S3).
-On the other hand, the frequencies of MICA *A6 and *A9 that carry relatively longer repetitions of GCT are significantly less frequent in the Chinese CRC patients, and MICA *A4 that carries the shortest repetition of GCT was increased in Chinese CRC patients with KRAS gene mutation at codon 12 (Suppl.
-Table S6).
-It is worth noting that MICA *A5.1 results in a premature stop codon that leads to a break in MICA-TM region, and the corresponding translation produces soluble MICA (sMICA) [9], which interacts with NKG2D, resulting in NKG2D internalization and subsequent suppression or impairment of NKG2D-mediated immune response [21].
-In contrast, whether the length of the repetition of GCT can affect stability and/or functional changes of MICA is still unknown.
+In addition to specific MICA alleles, polymorphisms in the TM region of the gene, especially in *An, also showed specific associations in Chinese patients with CRC.
+The frequency of MICA *A5.1 was decreased in medium or low differention state in patient samples compared to those with highly differented CRC (Suppl.
+Tables S4 and S5).
+On the other hand, the frequencies of MICA *A6 and *A9 that carry relatively longer repetitions of GCT are significantly less frequent in Chinese patients with CRC, and MICA *A4, which carries the shortest repetition of GCT, was increased in Chinese patients with CRC carrying a KRAS mutation at codon 12 (Suppl.
+Table S1).
+These results are in contrast to Kopp R et al., who previously reported that MICA TM polymorphisms had no difference in the normal colonic mucosa and colorectal tumor tissue with MSI and KRAS codon 12 mutation subtypes in a European population [19].
+This inconsistency may be due to variation in genotype distribution of MICA among different races.
+For instance, MICA *008:01, *004, and *009:02 are the most common alleles in a French population [23], yet according to Zarour et al., MICA *002:01, *008:01 or 04, and *010:01 are the most prevalent alleles in the Chinese population [7].
+However, it is worth noting that MICA codon 295 polymorphism *A5.1 results in a premature stop codon that leads to a break in TM region of MICA to produce a soluble MICA (sMICA) [9] that interacts with NKG2D, resulting in NKG2D internalization and subsequent suppression or impairment of NKG2D-mediated immune response [21] that may alter susceptibility to CRC development.
+Whether the GCT repetition length can affect stability and/or functional changes of MICA is still unknown.

-It also should be aware of that Kopp R et al. previously reported that MICA-TM polymorphisms had no difference in the normal colonic mucosa and colorectal tumor tissue with MSI and KRAS codon 12 mutation subtypes in a European population [19].
-This inconsistency to our results may be due to distinct genotype distribution of MICA gene in different races.
-For instance, MICA *008:01, *004, *009:02 are the most common alleles in a French population [23], but MICA *002:01, *008:01 or 04, *010:01 in Chinese population of our studies and a previous report [7].